Our History

 703 Walnut Street

 The church outgrew the building at 700 Oak Street and the congregation began to look for other facilities.
-The former Peace Evangelical and Reformed Church (7th & Walnut Streets) had merged with First Congregational Church (at 5th & Walnut Streets) in 1960, leaving the building at 700 Walnut Street vacant.
+The former Peace Evangelical and Reformed Church, located at 7th & Walnut Streets, had merged with First Congregational Church, located at 5th & Walnut Streets, in 1960, leaving the building at 700 Walnut Street vacant.

 As Reverend Estebo drove by the vacant building, he heard an audible voice clearly speak to him saying, "What's wrong with this building?"
 Reverend Estebo responded audibly, "Nothing, Lord."
-He turned the car around to get the name of the realtor and by 3:00 that afternoon, he was visiting it.
+He turned the car around to get the name of the realtor, and by 3:00 that afternoon, he was visiting it.
 The board visited it that same evening.
-The board spoke with the southwest Iowa regional presbyter who informed the board they would come up with the money so an offer of $10,000 was made.
-The next day the bid had been accepted.
+The board spoke with the Assemblies of God's southwest Iowa regional presbyter who informed the board they would come up with the money, so an offer of $10,000 was made.
+The bid was accepted the next day.
 The realtor also purchased the 700 Oak Street building and converted it to apartments.

-The congregation made some renovations to the church at 701 Walnut and updates to the parsonage at 703 Walnut after purchasing them.
+The congregation made some renovations to the church at 701 Walnut and updated the parsonage at 703 Walnut.
 Attendance at the time was approximately 41.

 1968